 Our first half term

 Otters have had a very busy first half term.
 The children have settled in to Year 1 brilliantly and have been working very hard!

 As our topic has been 'All About Me' we enjoyed painting portraits and learning how to mix colours.
 We have had a look at our class tree and spotted early signs of autumn.
 We had a lot of fun exploring using our senses in Science and even more fun following instructions to make a jam sandwich in English!

 In PE, we challenged ourselves by balancing on different apparatus.
 At the end of the half term, we had a walk around our local area looking for human and physical features; we noticed that there were many more signs of autumn.
 As well as this we posted our post cards that we had written, telling our parents about our learning.

 All About Me!

-Looking for a school place for your child?
+We still have spaces for September 2019.
 Give us a ring to make an appointment to have a look around on 01423 871036